-KS is already used in organic production as it is an allowed substance for use in organic crop production at 205.601 (m) - As synthetic inert ingredients as classified by the EPA.
+KS is already used in organic crop production as an inert ingredient in accordance with § 205.601(m)(1) - EPA List 4-Inerts of Minimal Concern.

 As petitioned, KS is not approved to be used internationally.
 However, it is permitted under the European Economic Community Council Regulations as a preservative in organic livestock feed.
-KS has been petitioned two other times, in crops as a seed treatment and in livestock as a mold inhibitor, and was not added to the national list due to reasons discussed in the summary of the review section.
+KS has been petitioned twice, in crops as a seed treatment and once in livestock as a mold inhibitor, and was not added to the national list due to reasons discussed in the summary of the review section.
 In addition, KS is not made from renewable resources, the materials used to produce KS are not recyclable, do not complement the use of natural and biological controls, and many alternative substances and practices exist currently.

-As the TR states in several places, more research is needed to understand the impacts of allowing KS to be used as an active ingredient for insect and plant disease control, therefore, an abundance of caution needs to be considered.
+As the TR states in several places, more research is needed to understand the impacts of allowing KS to be used as an active ingredient for insect and plant disease control; therefore, an abundance of caution needs to be considered.